mikemai2awesome/mcss/README.md

 * `a`

 ## Accessibility
-MCSS works with good old semantic HTML.
+MCSS is written for plain HTML.
 It is accessible by default.

 ### Best wtih semantic HTML
 MCSS is designed for writing articles.
 To create a standard page, use the following semantic HTML template.